 We realized that investment is nothing but delaying present consumption to have enough money for future consumption.
-This essentially meant saving on a monthly basis from our income and putting that money aside in income-generating assets, so that when we don’t have active income then we can use that money saved previously for our requirement in the future.
+This essentially meant saving monthly from our income and putting that money aside in income-generating assets, so that when we do not have active income then we can use that money saved previously for our requirement in the future.
 That’s ‘Investment 101’ and anything else is just complicating things for sake of complexity.

-Also, we observed that as we were regularly changing locations from one city to another for better prospects so we decided to stay in rented accommodation.
+Also, we observed that as we were changing locations from one city to another for better prospects, so we decided to stay in rented accommodation.
 Our parents were against our decision to rent as during 2003-2007 property rates were going higher and higher so they felt that we could use the same to invest in an asset that is appreciating at a higher rate than all other risky assets (majorly equity).
 They felt that we would spend a lot of our earnings on rent and that by buying a property we could secure our future by having a roof over our head.
-But we stood our ground by agreeing to disagree as we realized that property is a big-ticket item and we did not have enough liquid assets to buy it off without loan.
-This meant that we have to secure the loan and direct a major portion of our monthly savings into loan EMI.
+But we stood our ground by agreeing to disagree as we realized that property is a big-ticket item, and we did not have enough liquid assets to buy it off without loan.
+This meant that we must secure the loan and direct a major portion of our monthly savings into loan EMI.
 We were not willing to reduce our monthly savings by putting money in an asset which is not liquid at all.
-Also, when we compared the rental yield of the real estate with other asset class we found it to be lower than even term deposits on a post-tax basis.
-So we started building our investment portfolio with debt and equity mutual funds as these were income-generating assets.
-Slowly and steadily we built our individual corpus.
+Also, when we compared the rental yield of the real estate with other asset class, we found it to be lower than even term deposits on a post-tax basis.
+So, we started building our investment portfolio with debt and equity mutual funds as these were income-generating assets.
+Slowly and steadily, we built our individual corpus.

 ‘Give me six hours to chop down a tree and I will spend the first four sharpening the axe’ – Abraham Lincoln